nsw3550/llama/README.md

 [Black box testing](https://en.wikipedia.org/wiki/Black-box_testing) is critical to the successful monitoring and operation of a network.
 While collection of metrics from network devices can provide greater detail regarding known issues, they don't always provide a complete picture and can provide an overwhelming number of metrics.
 Black box testing with UDProbe doesn't care how the network is structured, only if it's working.
 This data can be used for building KPIs, observing big-picture issues, and guiding investigations into issues with unknown causes by quantifying which flows are/aren't working.
 See this article on [probers](https://medium.com/cloudprober/why-you-need-probers-f38400f5830e) for a good explanation on how this works.

-Network operators have found this useful on multiple occasions for gauging the impact of network issues on internal traffic, identifying the scope of impact, and locating issues for which they had no other metrics (internal hardware failures, circuit degradations, etc).
+Network operators often find this useful for gauging the impact of network issues on internal traffic, identifying the scope of impact, and locating issues for which they had no other metrics (internal hardware failures, circuit degradations, etc).

 **Even if you operate entirely in the cloud** UDProbe can help identify reachability and network health issues between and within regions/zones.

+## Architecture

+- **Reflector** - Lightweight daemon for receiving probes and sending them back to their source.
+Exposes basic health metrics via `/metrics` endpoint.
+- **Collector** - Sends probes to reflectors sourced from different ports, records results, and exposes Prometheus metrics via `/metrics` endpoint.
+- **Prometheus** - External Prometheus server scrapes metrics from the collector's `/metrics` endpoint for monitoring and alerting.

 ## Prometheus Metrics